20 Hour Classroom TEFL Course: Find out if TEFL is for you

 There’s a choice of dates with locations around the world, so choose one near your home town or university and get ready for a weekend that could take life in a new direction.

-And at the end of the course, if you want to take things further, you can add on the 120-hour online course and get qualified to teach all over the world.
+If you decide you want to take things further at the end of the course, you can always add on the 120-hour online course and get qualified to teach all over the world.

 What will I learn?